Bass Library: Building

 The library has two subterranean floors totaling 60000 sqft which can be accessed from Cross Campus or Sterling Memorial Library.
 The 2007 renovation by HBRA Architects, intended to harmonize the library's interiors with those of surrounding Gothic Revival buildings, refurbished the building with stone floors, steel mullions and wood-panelled shelves and interior walls.
-Kent Bloomer, a Yale School of Architecture professor, designed ornament for the Cross Campus entrances, which references Gothic elements of Sterling Memorial Library.
+Kent Bloomer, a Yale School of Architecture professor, designed ornaments for the Cross Campus entrances, which reference Gothic elements of Sterling Memorial Library.

 The library is noted on campus for its "weenie bins," small cubicles available for private study.

 Collections

 The library holds approximately 150,000 books, and had held 50,000 more before its renovation.
 In 2008, the Yale College Council debuted a DVD film collection to be housed in Bass for student use.
-The library also loans digital media equipment to library affiliates, including DSLR cameras, audio equipment, lighting kits, and Google Glass.
+By 2024, all DVDs from this collection were removed and/or relocated to the Yale Film Archive.
+The library also loans digital media equipment to Yale University staff, students, and faculty, including DSLR cameras, audio equipment, lighting kits, and Google Glass.